Biblical Theology

 Listen to this article

-Overall, Numbers 13:22 provides geographical and historical details regarding the spies’ exploration of Canaan.
-It gives insight into the region of Hebron, the existence of the Anakim, and establishes the historical significance of Hebron in comparison to the city of Zoan in Egypt.
+Overall, Numbers 13:22 supplies geographical and historical details that illuminate the spies’ exploration of Canaan.
+It offers insight into the strategic location of Hebron, the existence of the Anakim, and the city’s longstanding heritage, all of which shaped the Israelites’ perception of the land they were about to enter.

 Share this: